 Directions: Answer the following questions:

 Directions: Download the Painting a Room Lab.
 Follow the instructions on the lab sheet to create a program that will calculate the number of gallons of paint needed to paint a room.
-Submit your code as well as a screenshot from the BlueJ terminal window.
+Submit your .java file as well as a screenshot from the BlueJ terminal window.
 Do not remove the comments from the source code.
 They indicate where to put the code.

 Directions: Download the Area and Circumference of a Circle Lab.
 Follow the instructions on the lab sheet to create a program that will calculate the area and circumference of a circle.
-Submit your code as well as a screenshot from the BlueJ terminal window.
+Submit your .java file as well as a screenshot from the BlueJ terminal window.
 Do not remove any the comments from the source code.
 They indicate where to put the code.